Knowi enables visualization, warehousing, and reporting automation from Oracle along with other structured and unstructured datasources.

 Overview

-- Connect, extract, and transform data from your Oracle database, using one of the following options:
+Connect, extract, and transform data from your Oracle database, using one of the following options:

 a.
-Through our UI to connect directly.
+Through our UI connect directly.

 b.
 Using our Cloud9Agent.
 This can securely pull data inside your network.
 See agent configuration for more details. - Visualize and Automate your Reporting instantly.